new333333/test2/ssf/samples/portlet/readme.txt

 edition of the product, you must NOT use this technique unless you also have access to the Enterprise edition of the source tree.

-1. Stop ICEcore server.
+1. Stop Kablink server.

 2. Build and deploy the sample by running "ant deploy" from the command line.
 This builds teaming-sample-portlet.jar and copies it into
-<icecore installation>/webapps/ssf/WEB-INF/lib directory.
+<kablink installation>/webapps/ssf/WEB-INF/lib directory.
 It also copies
-a jsp file and some required configuration files into respective sub-directories under <icecore installation>/webapps/ssf/WEB-INF.
+a jsp file and some required configuration files into respective sub-directories under <kablink installation>/webapps/ssf/WEB-INF.

-3. Edit <icecore source>/web/docroot/WEB-INF/portlet.xml and add the following:
+3. Edit <kablink source>/web/docroot/WEB-INF/portlet.xml and add the following:

     <portlet>
         <description xml:lang="en">Sample Portlet</description>